rachayita/OpsNotes/linux/install.md

   - BA common ancestor of remote and local changes.
 - :diffupdate - re-scan the files for differences
   - choose which version you want to keep with :diffget //2 or :diffget //3
-  - the //2 and //3 are unique identifiers for the target/master copy and the merge/branch copy file names
+  - //2 and //3 are unique identifiers for target/master copy and merge/branch copy file names
-- If you were trying to do a git pull when you ran into merge conflicts, type `git rebase –continue`
+- If you were trying to do a git pull when you ran into merge conflicts:
+  - type `git rebase –continue`

 ## mutt-wizard
 > `mw -a user@gmail.com -u user -n user -i imap.gmail.com -I 993 -s smtp.gmail.com -S 465`